 Office hours: 9:00 – 3:00 Mondays through Thursdays.
 Closed Holidays and bad weather.

-A: Active, intellectually curious adults with flexible hours take Second Half classes.
-Courses and activities are designed for people who seek academic challenges, networking opportunities, and social events.
-You must be a member to sign up for a class.
+A: Active, intellectually curious adults with flexible hours.
+Study groups are designed for people who seek academic challenges, networking opportunities, and social events.
+You must be a member to sign up for a study group.

 A: The Second Half has two terms beginning mid-September and mid-February.
-The mostly two-hour daytime classes meet once a week and typically run for three to ten weeks, depending on the course.
+The mostly two-hour daytime groups meet once a week and typically run for three to ten weeks, depending on the group.
 They meet on Weekdays.
 Summer events are held on a periodic basis.

-A: Classes meet at various locations in the Fall River to New Bedford area.
-Starting the Fall of 2014 most classes will be held in the Fall River classrooms at 205 Bedford Street on the first floor.
+A: Study groups meet at various locations in the Fall River to New Bedford area.
+Most study groups are held in the 205 Bedford Street building where we have three appropriate meeting rooms on the first floor.

 Q: What is the membership fee?
 And tuition?

-A: The annual membership fee for the two-term academic year is $35.00.
-Tuition fees for each semester are $150.00 for two courses.
-There is a $30.00 fee for each additional course.
-Membership is required to enroll in a course.
+A: The annual membership fee for the two-term academic year is $50.00.
+Tuition fees for each semester are $150 for two study groups.
+There is a $30 fee for each additional study group.
+Membership is required to enroll in a study group.
 All memberships expire at the end of the academic year, June 30th.

-Q: Is there a discount if my spouse and I both take classes?
+Q: Is there a discount if my spouse and I both register?

 A: We treat every member as an individual, which means no discounts.